 As the weekend approached, I was starting to have second thoughts about this trip and a feeling that it was not the most financially planned decision to make.
 It was literally the Friday morning that I was going to go.
 The plan was Montreal on Friday, Brampton/Kitchener on Saturday, Niagara Falls on Sunday, back to Kitchener on Monday for the parade and then drive home.

-As I passed through Sherbrooke, QC I needed to get some cash to go out that night in Montreal and while their, I had a rest stop at Tim Hortons.
-One of the thing I absolutely love about the Tim Hortons mobile ordering is that I no longer need to know enough French to order coffee and a donut.
+As I passed through Sherbrooke, QC I needed to get some cash to go out that night in Montreal and while there, I had a rest stop at Tim Hortons.
+One of the things I absolutely love about the Tim Hortons mobile ordering is that I no longer need to know enough French to order coffee and a donut.

-As I arrived in Montreal, I shut off the GPS telling where to go.
+As I arrived in Montreal, I shut off the GPS telling me where to go.
 Mainly because it made no sense.
 I circled a whole lot of blocks and there was a parking lot but it was $30 and I thought that that was stupid crazy expensive.
-I eventually found a free on street spot on Rue de Bullion.
-Although there was a mentally disturbed person pacing the street that scared me a little so I waited for him to go down the street and I got out placed my stuff in the trunk and walked quickly to dinner.
+I eventually found a free on-street spot on Rue de Bullion.
+Although there was a mentally disturbed person pacing the street that scared me a little so I waited for him to go down the street and I got out, placed my stuff in the trunk and walked quickly to dinner.

-As, I left Montreal I quickly ended up in Ontario.
-As you cost the boarder there is an excessive number of law signs, one after the other for almost 2 kilometres.
+As I left Montreal I quickly ended up in Ontario.
+As you cost the border there is an excessive number of law signs, one after the other for almost 2 kilometres.
 I spent the night at the ONroute in Bainsville.
 It was a rough night and I didn’t sleep very well but I tried anyway.
-My plan was to get to Brampton by 1pm.
+My plan was to get to Brampton by 1 pm.

-Until I seen the sign for the Big Apple, and I thought it would be a cool place to get a photo in front of the sign and move on.
-Oh boy was I mistaken, as I drove by I saw that it was packed and thought that it was just a rural market type thing.
+Until I saw the sign for the Big Apple, and I thought it would be a cool place to get a photo in front of the sign and move on.
+Oh boy! was I mistaken, as I drove by I saw that it was packed and thought that it was just a rural market type thing.
 As I got out of the car the first thing I noticed was the petting zoo and dog park.
-When inside the building centres around a giant glass walled bakery that was rapidly making apple and pumpkin pies.
-It was so cute to see the little children knocking on the glass and waiving to the cooks and the smiles as the cooks waived back.
-To the left there was a craft brewery and cider house that made a wide variety of tasty beverages and a gift shop the sold local goods mixed amongst the typical gift shop wares.
-Notable amongst the local made items was wine and hundreds of types of chewy candies.
+When inside the building centres around a giant glass-walled bakery that was rapidly making apple and pumpkin pies.
+It was so cute to see the little children knocking on the glass and waving to the cooks and the smiles as the cooks waved back.
+To the left, there was a craft brewery and cider house that made a wide variety of tasty beverages and a gift shop the sold local goods mixed amongst the typical gift shop wares.
+Notable amongst the locally made items was wine and hundreds of types of chewy candies.

-After I left there I was on the road again, it was light raining and overcast.
-As I approached Toronto the 401 gradually split into a stupid number of lanes, and unnoticed until too late a stupid number of cars going very slow.
+After I left there I was on the road again, it was lightly raining and overcast.
+As I approached Toronto the 401 gradually split into a stupid number of lanes and unnoticed until too late a stupid number of cars going very slow.
 Magically swiping lanes and the merging nightmare of going back and forth between the 401 and 401 Express.
-My anxiety was also at a stupid level of stressed that if I could have figured out how to change nine plus lanes I would have taken the side roads.
-Also it was getting close to 2pm at this point and I didn’t want to get to Brampton too late.
+My anxiety was also at a stupid level of stress that if I could have figured out how to change nine-plus lanes I would have taken the side roads.
+Also, it was getting close to 2 pm at this point and I didn’t want to get to Brampton too late.
 Thus not getting to Kitchener too late.

-As I first glanced the hospital, I noticed the white church that my mother talked about.
+As I first glanced at the hospital, I noticed the white church that my mother talked about.
 The inside of the building didn’t at all look as so had imagined and seemed quite advanced at parts.
-Hearing the announcement voices were far mor terrifying than the 401.
-In my mind there would be a person at the desk that I could tell my story to and complete the quest.
+Hearing the announcement voices was far more terrifying than the 401.
+In my mind, there would be a person at the desk that I could tell my story to and complete the quest.
 What I ended up with was a desk with two options, “Pod 1” or “Pod 2” and on the wall above it, was a red clock of terror.

 I had frozen and broke down completely, I don’t like calling people, let alone to a pod that I had no idea what was the right one.
 I just stood there for almost 20 minutes trying to come up with what to say.
 Also what to say and not sound crazy.
 I ultimately walked out and went back out to the front doors.
 I was so devastated that the quest was a disaster.

 As I get back to the phone, I pull together and dial to “Pod 1” then a voice answers and asks what I wanted.
-I cam up with “Hi I was here 2 years ago on my way back from Rome, and I wanted to see what the Pod I was in looked like.”
-They then buzzed me in and I took 5 steps and had no idea where to go, then alarms started going off around the corned and I couldn’t breath and had to get out of there.
+I came up with “Hi I was here 2 years ago on my way back from Rome, and I wanted to see what the Pod I was in looked like.”
+They then buzzed me in and I took 5 steps and had no idea where to go, then alarms started going off around the corner and I couldn’t breathe and had to get out of there.

 As I reached the elevator the woman from earlier also got in.
 I decided to attempt to say something and I told her that 2 years ago they said I was going to probably dead, and I will never forget her response.
 “You look pretty not dead”.